Code Design

 Inversion of Control with Unity – part 1

-Unity is a good game development tool and honestly I like most of its features.
-However the code framework is awkward to use on big projects where code maintainability is of fundamental importance.
+Unity is a good game development tool and honestly, I like most of its features.
+However, the programming framework is awkward to use on big projects where code maintainability is of fundamental importance.
 As you may have guessed, the following considerations in this article do not apply to simple projects

 Svelto